hlc1209/ecem202a_project/docs/proposal.md

 Therefore, high compatibility and fluent input experience on a low-cost, low-power compact device is the main aspect that makes our proposed device stand out from other touchscreen solutions available in the market.

-Moreover, given the flexibility of handwritten input, our device enables fast execution of complex commands by binding a custom stroke to a sequence of instructions.
-Simultaneously, the device has unlimited possibilities for extended functionality.
+Moreover, given the flexibility of handwritten input, the device has unlimited possibilities for extended functionality.
 For example, performing calculations on handwritten numbers and symbols and transmitting the final results to the terminal equipment via BLE.

 # 4. Potential Impact